gilesknap/gphotos-sync/docs/reference/api.rst

     ``gphotos_sync``
     -----------------------------------

-This is the internal API reference for gphotos_sync
+This is the internal code reference for gphotos_sync

 You can mix verbose text with docstring and signature extraction by using ``autoclass`` and ``autofunction`` directives instead of